elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_index_template.md

 - `elasticsearch_connection` (Block List, Max: 1, Deprecated) Elasticsearch connection configuration block.
 This property will be removed in a future provider version.
 Configure the Elasticsearch connection via the provider configuration instead. (see [below for nested schema](#nestedblock--elasticsearch_connection))
 - `metadata` (String) Optional user metadata about the index template.
 - `priority` (Number) Priority to determine index template precedence when a new data stream or index is created.
 - `template` (Block List, Max: 1) Template to be applied.
-It may optionally include an aliases, mappings, or settings configuration. (see [below for nested schema](#nestedblock--template))
+It may optionally include an aliases, mappings, lifecycle, or settings configuration. (see [below for nested schema](#nestedblock--template))
 - `version` (Number) Version number used to manage index templates externally.

 ### Read-Only